code-review-doctor/osis/doc/architecture/decisions/0005-use-uuid-over-id-on-url-path.md

 +) UUID is difficult to guess.

--) The readability of a natural key might be a drawback.
+-+) The readability of a natural key might be viewed as drawback OR opportunity.
 If a url is human-readable it might be easier for a human to attempt to modify it.